ammegandchips/EWAS_meffil/README.md

 }}
 `

+In the DNA methylation data, each sample has a "sentrix ID", which describes where the sample appeared on the Illumina chip (row and column number).
+In our ALSPAC phenotype data, individuals have an 'aln' ID.
+So I have to add the sentrix ID (called 'Sample_Name') to my phenotype data so that I can then match my phenotype data to the methylation data.

+`
 #Add Sample_Name to Pheno (assuming Pheno contains aln)
 Pheno<-merge(Pheno,samplesheet[,c("ALN","Sample_Name")],by.x="aln",by.y="ALN")
+`

+Next, I want to get rid of any phenotype variables I don't need and get rid of any individuals with NAs (missing data).
+If I wanted to impute missing data (instead of doing a complete case analysis) I'd have to use a fancy imputation approach (talk to Harriet Mills and/or Kate Tilling).

+`
 #Prepare phenotype data
 Covs<-strsplit(Covariates,split=",")[[1]]
 Pheno<-na.omit(Pheno[,c("Sample_Name",Trait,Covs)])
+`

+Now I add estimated cell counts to my phenotype data:

+`
 #Merge Pheno with cell-counts
 colnames(cells)[1]<-"Sample_Name"
 Pheno<-merge(Pheno,cells,by.x="Sample_Name",by.y="Sample_Name")
+`

+And then match my methylation data to my phenotype data.
+This just means I get the individuals in my phenotype data in the same order as the individuals in the methylation data, so the samples match up.
+The last line prints a message to let me know whether the matching was successful.

+`
 #Match meth to Pheno
 meth<-meth[,na.omit(match(Pheno$Sample_Name,colnames(meth)))]
 Pheno<-Pheno[match(colnames(meth),Pheno$Sample_Name),]

-ifelse(all(Pheno$Sample_Name==colnames(meth)), "meth and phenotype data successfully matched :) ","Data not matched :(")
+ifelse(all(Pheno$Sample_Name==colnames(meth)), "meth and phenotype data successfully matched :) ","Data not matched :(") `

+Next, I get rid of any "empty" factor levels.
+This just means that, if any of my phenotype variables were being treated by R as factor variables, I would be getting rid of any levels that didn't apply to anyone in my dataset.
+E.g. if everyone in my dataset had either 1 or 0 previous children, but the variable for number of previous children included levels 0, 1 and 2 I would be dropping 2 as an empty level.
+Don't worry too much if you don't understand this.
+It's just an easy step that can stop later functions from failing.

+`
-Pheno<-droplevels(Pheno) # get rid of any empty factor levels
+Pheno<-droplevels(Pheno) # get rid of any empty factor levels `

+At this point, I like to give myself a little summary of the data to make sure I've roughly got the number of people I was expecting

+`
 #Little summary of the phenotype data at this point
 paste("There are ",nrow(Pheno)," people in this analysis") "Here's a summary of the phenotype data:" summary(Pheno)
+`

+If I want to convert beta values to M-values (set using the BorM argument), then this bit will do that:

+`
 # Convert to M-values if necessary
 if(BorM=="M"){
 	meth <- log2(meth/(1-meth))
 }
+`

+If I don't want to include cell counts in the EWAS model (set using the CellAdj argument), this bit will get rid of cell counts from my phenotype data:

+`
 #Include cell counts in the EWAS model?
 if(CellAdj=="noCells"){
 Pheno<-Pheno[,-which(colnames(Pheno) %in% colnames(cells)[-1])]
 }
+`

+Now I've finally finished setting up my data for the EWAS :)
+It's time to actually run the EWAS using the meffil package.
+This is achieved using a single function called meffil.ewas.
+I feed it the following arguments:

+* methylation data matrix (meth)
+* my trait of interest [i.e. the second column of Pheno] (variable=Pheno[,2])
+* my covariates [i.e. everything in Pheno that isn't the ID or my trait of interest] (covariates=Pheno[,-(1:2)])
+* do I want to remove outliers by winsorizing?
+No (winsorize.pct = NA)
+* how many CpGs do we want to base the surrogate variable analysis on?
+All the CpGs, or if there are >20,000, the 20,000 most variable [most.variable = min(nrow(meth), 20000)]
+* do I want to remove outliers using the Tukey Method?
+Yes, and my threshod is the IQR multiplied by 3 (outlier.iqr.factor=3)
+* do I want to know how meffil is getting on with my EWAS?
+Yes [verbose=TRUE]

+`
 #Run EWAS using meffil
 obj <- meffil.ewas(meth, variable=Pheno[,2], covariates=Pheno[,-(1:2)], winsorize.pct = NA  ,most.variable = min(nrow(meth), 20000), outlier.iqr.factor=3, verbose=TRUE)
+`

+This should take a while to run, because it's basically running four EWAS at once, each one involving 450,000 regression analyses on hundreds of people.

+`
 ewas_res<-data.frame(
 	probeID=rownames(obj$analyses$none$table),
 	coef.none=obj$analyses$none$table$coefficient,